 According to Tibetan Buddhist tradition, a mandala is a sacred sphere of divinity representing the universe in microcosm.
-Like a tuning fork, mandalas are believed to be generators of peace, magnetizing the innate essence of wisdom and compassion latent within all beings.
+Like a tuning fork, mandalas are believed to be generators of peace, magnetizing the innate essence of wisdom and compassion inherent within all beings.

 Two dimensional (painted) and three dimensional (architecturally constructed) Vajrayana mandalas are specifically designed to enshrine the enlightened essence of particular deities (spiritual guides representing various characteristics of enlightenment).
-It is believed that merely through the act of viewing a consecrated mandala one receives the blessings of the deities residing within it.
+It is believed that merely through the act of viewing a consecrated mandala one received the blessings of the deities residing within it.

 Preserving the art of 3-D mandalas

 After the Tibetan diaspora, the sacred art of creating 3-D mandalas according to ancient tradition became nearly extinct.
 In the 1960's Kyabje Dudjom Rinpoche (then head of the Nyingma, or "Ancient" lineage of Tibetan Buddhism) requested the Ven.
 Lama Tsarak Gonpo Tenzing Rinpoche to pass on this rare and sacred art form, that it be preserved and shared with future generations.
 The Ven.
 Lama Gonpo was considered a living treasure of Tibet, and one of the only Tibetans Lamas in exile who held an intact artistic and spiritual lineage with the knowledge to create 3-D mandalas in their entirety.
 Ven.
 Lama Gonpo fulfilled Kyabje Dudjom Rinpoche's wish by training Pema Namdol Thaye to carry forth this sacred tradition.